ajdungan/vasttools/README.md

 Glances - install script in ajdungan's systemsetup repo

-nvop - terminal based htop-tyled monitoring for GPUs.
+nvyop - terminal based htop-tyled monitoring for GPUs.
-Nvtop must be built from source in Ubuntu 18 (in new Ubuntu versions there are PPAs and in some default ubuntu apt repos)
+nvtop must be built from source in Ubuntu 18 (in new Ubuntu versions there are PPAs and in some default ubuntu apt repos)
 ```
  apt install cmake libncurses5-dev libncursesw5-dev git
  git clone https://github.com/Syllo/nvtop.git